10 Ways To Support A Loved One Who’s Moving Into A Care Home

 - Having more space of their own

 - A new social life and new activities to get involved with

 Get your loved one to help with drawing up a shortlist of care homes they’d like to visit.
 Perhaps get them to choose three, and you could choose two, just to make it feel as though they’re making most of the decisions.

 3. Set Up A Contact Schedule

 To ease any worries your loved one might have about staying in contact with family, friends, and neighbours, set up a contact schedule for calls and visits.
+Your loved one may wish to make a list of who to inform when moving into a care home so you know who they want to contact regularly.
 Draw up a timetable so there’s at least one visit, phone call, or video call from a loved one every day, so you can be sure your loved one isn’t getting lonely, and they always know when the next contact is coming.

 Don’t worry about your loved one getting to grips with new technology for video calls – care home staff will always be on hand to help.

 4. Communicate Preferences To Care Home Staff

 Take the time to talk to care home staff about your loved one’s preferred choices for everything from food to music, and even bathing preferences, as little things like this can make a big difference to how settled they feel in their new surroundings:

 Food – at New Care homes, our restaurants and food menus offer a choice of options every day, including for different dietary needs